Pepper Lover’s Chai

 - Caffeine: Medium

-Ingredients: Steep Me Proprietary Organic Blend of Dark Tea from Yunnan Province in China aged by Microbial Fermentation with slivered Almonds, Coconut Bits and Amaretto Essential Oil, A Superior Orthodox GBOP Black Tea from the Assam Valley, Caffeine free South African Red Rooibos Tea with Bits of Caramel, Anise Seed, Fennel Seed, Freeze Dried Serrano ~ Habanero ~ Poblano ~ Sweet Peppers, and Peppercorns of Rainbow ~ Sichuan,
+Ingredients: Steep Me Proprietary Organic and Wildcrafted blend of Shou (ripe) Puerh Tea from Yunnan Province in China aged by Microbial Fermentation.
+These whole, uncompressed tea leaves give a unique flavor and aroma.
+An organic Blend of Superior Orthodox GBOP Black Tea from the Assam Valley south of the river Bramaputhra & Red Rooibos Tea from Cedarburg Province in South Africa (pronounced ROY-boss) ~ Rich in Vitamin C ~ Low in Tannins with slivered Almonds, Coconut Bits, Anise Seed, Fennel Seed, Freeze-Dried Serrano ~ Habanero ~ Poblano ~ Sweet Peppers, and Peppercorns of Rainbow ~ Sichuan Super Cream Mini Caramel Chips with the Highest Quality Amaretto & Caramel Essential Oil

 CONTAINS: MILK ~NUTS(Almonds)